“Buffy the Vampire Slayer” Is Actually The Worst, And Here All The Reasons Why

 IMAGE BY: 20th Century Fox Television

 It’s kind of safe to say that nearly every show from the ‘90s featured less than stellar acting performances.
 And aside from a few exceptions, the cast of “Buffy the Vampire Slayer” pretty much only had some minor roles under their belts prior to the series.
-So there were definitely episodes that felt more like we were watching an actual high school production than a real TV show.

 The Bronze